 Who is included in the FirstNet public safety community?

-Law enforcement, the fire service, and emergency medical services personnel will be FirstNet’s primary users.
-Extended primary users are other entities that provide public safety services, including individuals, agencies, organizations, non-profit or for-profit companies who are not primary users, but who may be called upon to support public safety personnel with the mitigation, remediation, overhaul, clean-up, restoration, or other such services that are required during the time of incident or post-incident.
+Extended primary users are other entities that provide public safety services, and include individuals, agencies, organizations, non-profit or for-profit companies who are not primary users, but who may be called upon to support public safety personnel with the mitigation, remediation, overhaul, clean-up, restoration, or other such services that are required during the time of incident or post-incident.
 Extended primary users may be called on a temporary or on-going basis.

 What does the FirstNet network provide for public safety?